 Related Standards of Learning

 History and Social Science

-The student will apply social science skills to understand the role of the United States in a changing world by
+The student will apply social science skills to understand the role of government in the Virginia and United States economies by

-The student will apply social science skills to analyze the impact of globalization by
+The student will apply social science skills to evaluate the significance of natural, human, and capital resources by

 - comparing the distribution of major natural resources throughout world regions;

 - showing the influence of resources on patterns of economic activity and land use; and

 - evaluating perspectives regarding the use of resources.